Xiongfeng-Jin/PYNQ/docs/source/pynq_overlays/zcu104/zcu104_base_overlay.rst

 The ZCU104 has 2x HDMI ports supporting HDMI 2.0 video input and output.
 The HDMI interfaces are controlled by HDMI IP in the programmable logic.

-The HDMI IP is connected to PS DRAM.
-Video can be streamed from the HDMI *in* to memory, and from memory to HDMI *out*.
+The HDMI IP is connected through a video DMA to PS DRAM.
+Video can be streamed from the
+HDMI *in* to memory, and from memory to HDMI *out*.
 This allows processing of video data from python, or writing an image or Video stream from Python to the HDMI out.

+Note that the ZCU104 also has a DisplayPort connected to the PS.
+While the Display port is not part of the Overlay (as it is always connected) video data can be streamed from the HDMI PL sources to the DisplayPort.

 Note that while Jupyter notebook supports embedded video, video captured from the HDMI will be in raw format and would not be suitable for playback in a